 - 1. Support the EOC NIMS structure by participating in the Emergency Responders Branch within the EOC Operations Section. - 2.
 Mutual Aid used in support of the EOP will be committed on a mission type basis. - 3.
 Maintains liaison with the Health/Medical Services (ESF-8) Coordinator. - 4.
-Develop and/or revise plans and procedures for providing medical transport services during a disaster. - 5.
-Develop procedures to implement the EOP, alert personnel, and ensure personnel have a working knowledge of the EOP. - 6.
-Maintain a training program for GC EMS service personnel.

-- 7. Identify, train, and assign personnel to triage, treatment and transportation teams. - 8.
+Develop and/or revise plans and procedures for providing medical transport services during a disaster.

+- 5. Develop procedures to implement the EOP, alert personnel, and ensure personnel have a working knowledge of the EOP. - 6.
+Maintain a training program for GC EMS service personnel. - 7.
+Identify, train, and assign personnel to triage, treatment and transportation teams. - 8.
 Identify potential hazards in response zones. - 9.
 Develop and maintain transport protocols with area hospitals. - 10.
 HazMat procedures should be developed and maintained along with supporting SOPs. - 11.
 Maintain agreements and working relationships with supporting agencies/departments. - 12.
 Maintain awareness of additional or alternative medical facilities. - 13.
 Update procedures, supporting guidelines, and this Annex as appropriate. - 14.
 Assist with Environmental Monitoring as needed. - 15.
-Participate in training exercises. - Evaluate and report all available information concerning the number of victims and types of injuries to the Health/Medical Services Annex (ESF-8) Coordinator. - 17.
+Participate in training exercises. - 16.
+Evaluate and report all available information concerning the number of victims and types of injuries to the Health/Medical Services Annex (ESF-8) Coordinator. - 17.
 Send initial and continuing situation reports to the Health/Medical Services Annex Coordinator in the EOC, as soon as practicable.
 Reports will include, but not limited to, number of victims and types of injuries; damage to infrastructure, and property; action taken; casualties incurred; and nature and extent of any assistance required. - 18.
 Ambulance Service will utilize supplies, operational aids, and transportation resources available their organization as delineated in existing mutual aid agreements.
-After available supplies, transportation, and manpower are exhausted, additional aid will be requested through the County EOC.

-C. County Medical Association
+After available supplies, transportation, and manpower are exhausted, additional aid will be requested through the County EOC. - C. County Medical Association

-- Maintain liaison with the Health/Medical Services (ESF-8) Coordinator - 2.
-Develop and maintain an Alert List of medical doctors

-3. Assist in the specialized training of ambulance service, rescue personnel, and other medical personnel as required

-D. Hospitals and Nursing Homes

 - 1. Maintain liaison with the Health/Medical Services (ESF-8) Coordinator. - 2.
+Develop and maintain an Alert List of medical doctors. - 3.
+Assist in the specialized training of ambulance service, rescue personnel, and other medical personnel as required. - D. Hospitals and Nursing Homes - 1.
+Maintain liaison with the Health/Medical Services (ESF-8) Coordinator. - 2.
 Develop and/or revise plans and procedures for receiving and treating the sick, injured, elderly and/or handicapped during a disaster. - 3.
-Develop plans to reduce the patient load from a threatened area and continue medical care for those persons who can not be evacuated. - 4.
-Participate in training exercises as requested.

-E. County Chapter American Red Cross

-- 1. Maintain liaison with the Health/Medical Services Coordinator - 2.
-Identify trained volunteers available to support Greenville County Health/Medical Service during a disaster - F. Greenville Mental Health Center and Piedmont Center for Mental Health Services - 1.
-Direction and control of emergency oriented crisis services will be coordinated by the Disaster Coordinators at the Greenville Mental Health Center and the Piedmont Center for Mental Health Services. - Crisis counseling refers to the professional personnel, services, and facilities to relieve mental health problems caused or aggravated by a disaster or its aftermath - 3.
-Supervise and coordinate the development of plans and procedures for the conduct of crisis counseling - 4.
-Develop staffing for the Control Center, Communication Center, and Crisis Center(s) - a.
-Control Center - 1) Maintain continuous contact with the County EOC and other emergency service organizations b.
-Communication Center c.
-Crisis Centers
+Develop plans to reduce the patient load from a threatened area and continue medical care for those persons who cannot be evacuated. - 4.
+Participate in training exercises as requested. - E. County Chapter American Red Cross - 1.
+Maintain liaison with the Health/Medical Services Coordinator. - 2.
+Identify trained volunteers available to support Greenville County Health/Medical Service during a disaster. - F. Greenville Mental Health Center and Piedmont Center for Mental Health Services - 1.
+Direction and control of emergency oriented crisis services will be coordinated by the Disaster Coordinators at the Greenville Mental Health Center and the Piedmont Center for Mental Health Services. - 2.
+Crisis counseling refers to the professional personnel, services, and facilities to relieve mental health problems caused or aggravated by a disaster or its aftermath. - 3.
+Supervise and coordinate the development of plans and procedures for the conduct of crisis counseling.